AI Video vs. Strategic Production

 You can type a sentence and get back a clip with believable people and synced-up audio.
 You can spin up a presenter that speaks 175 languages without ever hiring talent.
 Turn a product photo into a social ad in seconds.
 Two years ago this stuff was a party trick you'd show people at a conference.
 Now it's a production line.

-So when people ask me — and they ask me all the time — “Aren't you worried AI's going to put you out of business?”
-I get it.
-If a tool can make video without a camera, a crew, or an editor, what are you even paying us for?
+So I've had to sit with the obvious question.
+If a tool can make video without a camera, a crew or an editor, what are clients still paying us for?

 The Trust Gap Nobody Saw Coming